DevonHope/W21-COMP4107-Project-Grootslang/README.md

 - Solve the block one by one using prediction
 - May involve time-series network as well
 - Similar to [Conways Game of Life](https://academo.org/demos/conways-game-of-life/)
+- Possible to use RNNs like GRU(Gated Reccurrent Units) or LSTM

 ## To-do